Syllabus for Math 214 (Multivariable

 Homework

-assignment due for the following class is announced and is posted in red
+assignments due on the next class are posted in red

-answered checked with a tutor or the instructor.
-A student who misses submitting more than
+grade; however, a student who misses submitting more than 10 homework

 Semester Tests |

 semester exams are given; specific dates are available from the course schedule.
-Each
+For each

 presented with documented evidence of a medical reason for not completing the